khamidieh/predict_tc/README.md

 For detailed information about this project please see my paper at:

 This readme file shows you how to set up and make predictions.
 Step (6) shows you how to download the data.
-If you just want to  download the data, just run step (1), (4), and (6).
+If you just want to  download the data, just run steps (1), (4), and (6).

 ------------------------------------------------------------------------------------------------------------------------------------